Root Canal Therapy In Parker, CO

 When the inner nerve of a tooth becomes affected by decay or infection, root canal therapy may be required to restore the tooth.
 The tooth may become extremely sensitive to both pressure and temperature and intense pain can be expected.
 No symptoms may be present in the initial stages.
 However, in the advanced stages of decay and infection an abscess (pimple-like inflammation on the gums) will form.

-When confronting this type of decay or infection, the patient has two options: pull the affected tooth or save the tooth through root canal therapy.
+When confronting this type of decay or infection, the patient has two options: pull the affected tooth or save the tooth through Root Canal Therapy in Parker, CO .
 When extracting a decayed or infected tooth, significant and costly dental problems will arise for adjacent teeth.
 In the end, tooth extraction may cause more problems than it will solve.
-Root canal therapy is a much more desirable alternative, as it will provide full functionality to the tooth and mouth, and will not cause any future problems with adjacent teeth.
+Root Canal Therapy in Parker, CO is a much more desirable alternative, as it will provide full functionality to the tooth and mouth, and will not cause any future problems with adjacent teeth.

 The reasons a dentist will recommend root canal therapy include the following: